AlphaStuff/Amazor/README.md

 # Amazor
-An java desktop application that makes your day happier
+A java desktop application that makes your day happier